Skyscanner/backpack-android/CONTRIBUTING.md

 ## Environment

-We use Node in this project.
-To manage the language runtime we recommend using [`nvm`][1].
-The required Node version is in `.nvmrc`.

-With `nvm`, use `nvm use` to set the correct Node version in your machine.

 To set up the Android environment, install Android Studio.
 Make sure that "Android SDK Command-line Tools (latest)" are installed as well (in Android SDK manager).
 Once installed, use the following commands to set up the Android SDK:

 ```